Non-equilibrium effects in turbulent boundary layers over riblets: DNS of step changes in surface texture: Methodology

 \subsection{Governing equations and numerical discretization}

 We solve the incompressible conservation of mass and momentum flow equations with constant density $\rho$ and kinematic viscosity $\nu$:

-Where $\mathbf{u} = (u,v,w)$ is the velocity vector, and $x,y,z$ are the streamwise, wall-normal and spanwise directions, respectively.
-Equations (1\textit{a,b}) are solved using a well-validated computational solver (SOD2D) developed at Barcelona Supercomputing Center.
-Spatial discretization is based on a spectral formulation of the Continuous Galerkin Finite Elements model, coupled with an entropy viscosity stabilization (Guermond et al. 2011).
-We utilize third-order hexahedral element based mesh for all our calculations.
-Time advancement is $2^{nd}$ order Adams-Bashforth for the convection terms, and $2^{nd}$ order Crank-Nicolson for the diﬀusion terms.
-High-order operator splitting approach is used to solve the velocity–pressure coupling (Karniadakis et al. 1991).
-Numerical details for SOD2D are reported in Gasparino et al. (2024).
+Here, $\mathbf{u} = (u,v,w)$ is the velocity vector and $x,y,z$ are the streamwise, wall-normal, and spanwise directions, respectively.
+Equations~\ref{eq:cont} -- \ref{eq:mom} are solved using a well-validated computational solver (SOD2D) developed at the Barcelona Supercomputing Center.
+Spatial discretization is based on a spectral formulation of the continuous Galerkin finite element model, coupled with entropy-viscosity stabilization \citep{Guermond2011a}.
+Skew-symmetric splitting is used for the convective term to counter the aliasing effects \citep{Kennedy2008ReducedFluid}.
+We utilize a third-order hexahedral element based mesh for all our calculations.
+For temporal discretization, a BDF-EXT3 high-order operator splitting approach is used to solve velocity–pressure coupling, allowing equal order interpolation of velocity and pressure \citep{Karniadakis1991}.
+The conjugate gradient method is used to solve the Poisson equation for the residual pressure.
+The numerical details for SOD2D are reported in \citet{Gasparino2024} and \citet{Blanco-Casares2025Projection-basedSolvers}.